DevOps with SAP BTP: Deliver & Change

 The hand-over from the development landscape to the delivery landscape is part of the pipeline – for example, for SAP Cloud Transport Management service, you can use a scenario description and corresponding steps from the Project “Piper” step library to automate the hand-over of the fully qualified archive, as described in this blog post.

-Result of the Deliver & Change phase should be your app being deployed to the production subaccount with the fitting amount of control of your production environment, so that the app can be used by your end users.
+Result of the Deliver & Change phase should be the deployment of your qualified app/changes to the production environment, using the required amount of control of your production environment offered by a direct deployment by the pipeline or the involvement of transport and change management.
+The app deployed to the production environment can then be accessed by your end users.